TBC: The Tiny Binary Computer

 In a real computer, memory is many times slower than the CPU.
 For a computer with a four GHz clock and 15 ns memory, memory is about 60 times slower; the clock will pulse 60 times before memory delivers a result.
 To compensate, real computers implement cache memory.
 Most memory requests can be satisfied from a small, fast cache memory that is only about two to ten times slower than the CPU.

-To show that the CPU must often wait on memory, but to keep waiting time from being so long that the simulation is useless, tbc requires two clock cycles for a memory access.
+To show that the CPU must often wait on memory, but to keep waiting time from being so long that the simulation is useless, TBC requires two clock cycles for a memory access.
 That is, if a memory read is commanded in clock cycle one, the result is not available in the memory data register until the beginning of clock cycle three.
+There must be at least one clock cycle between consecutive writes.
 Whenever possible, the control unit does useful work while waiting for memory.
 For example, the program counter is incremented while waiting for memory to deliver an instruction in the "fetch" part of the cycle.
 Otherwise, the control unit executes a no-operation cycle while waiting on memory.

 Input and Output